amweiss/vigilant-cupcake/README.md

 Check the box to make the fragment active.

 Right click a row and select delete to delete the fragment.

+If you enable "New Hosts Analysis" from the options menu, filtering and conflict identification will be enabled.

+Filter the new hosts file by entering a regular expression into the "Exclude:" text box.

 ###Importing
 Currently you can import a set of fragments by right clicking an empty folder and selecting `Import Remote Fragments`.